timcowlishaw/enxaneta/documentation/working_notes/02_eav-data-model.md

 - **Embodying worldviews through structure**: Bogost argues that the very structure and rules of a computational system can express ideas and make arguments.
 Similarly, Jodorowsky sees the structure of the tarot deck itself, with its arcana and suits, as embodying an esoteric worldview.
 An EAV model informed by both approaches would embed (encode) a perspective on tarot and divination in its core entities, attributes and relationships.

 - **Emergent meanings through interaction**: For Bogost, the persuasive power of procedural rhetoric emerges through the player's interaction with the rule-based system.
-Likewise, Jodorowsky emphasises the interaction between the tarot's symbolism and the reader's intuition in generating insights.
-An EAV model combining these ideas would be designed to enable fluid, emergent interpretations through the dynamic interaction of card data, spreads, and user reflection.
+Similarly, Jodorowsky emphasises the interaction between the tarot's symbolism and the reader's intuition in generating insights.
+An EAV model combining these ideas would enable fluid, emergent interpretations through the dynamic interaction of card data, spreads, and querent reflection.

-- **Constraints for expression**: Bogost highlights how creative constraints in a computational system can facilitate meaningful expression, not just limit it.
+- **Constraints for expression**: Bogost highlights how creative constraints in a computational system can facilitate meaningful expression.
 Jodorowsky works within the constraints of the tarot's traditional structure and symbolism to generate new associations and ideas.
-An EAV model embracing this principle would use the constraints of the 78 cards and their established attributes to inspire insight, not just as a limitation. (might we also want to constrain the file size, in line with permacomputing etc.?)
+A data model embracing this principle would use the constraints of the 78 cards and their established attributes to inspire insight, not just as a limitation.[^4]

 #### Conflicts/tensions